FAITHOKOSUN/alx-low_level_programming/0x01-variables_if_else_while/README.md

-prints the alphabet in lowercase
+ program that prints the alphabet in lowercase